rd-alliance/FAIR-data-maturity-model-WG/README.md

 - /results of preliminary analysis
 - /methodology, process & timeline

-⋅⋅⋅contains the material outlining the methodology and process proposed as well as a tentative timeline
+⋅⋅⋅contains the material outlining the methodology and process proposed as well as a tentative timeline⋅⋅

 - /workshops

-⋅⋅⋅contains the material that will be disseminated to each and every workshop
+⋅⋅⋅contains the material that will be disseminated to each and every workshop⋅⋅